varasys/paczfs/README.md

 Everything described above is valid for all systems with zfs regardless of whether they use a zfs root filesystem.
 To use zfs as the root filesystem we need to add the zfs kernel modules and startup script to the initram filesystem (which is temporary ram based root filesystem in used to initialize the real root filesystem).

-Think about it this way; the zfs kernel modules are stored on the root filesystem, so how can be they be loaded into the kernel before the root filesystem is mounted; but how can the root filesystem be mounted if the kernel doesn't have the zfs kernel drivers?
+Think about it this way; the zfs kernel modules are stored on the root filesystem, so how can be they be loaded into the kernel before the root filesystem is mounted; but how can the root filesystem be mounted if the kernel doesn't have the zfs kernel drivers needed to mount the root filesystem?

-The solution is for the kernel to first mount a temporary ram based filesystem which includes whatever modules and scripts are required to mount the real root filesystem, and then pivot to the real root filesystem.
-This temporary filesystem is stored in an image file in the EFI partition which is formatted with fat32 which the kernel can read without special help.
+The solution is for the kernel to first mount a small temporary ram based filesystem prepared in advance which includes whatever modules and scripts are required to mount the real root filesystem, and then pivot to the real root filesystem.
+This temporary filesystem is created by the `mkinitcpio` command in the "prepare-initramfs" section of this script and stored in an image file in the EFI partition which is formatted with fat32 which the kernel can read without special help.

 Using an initramfs during bootup is normal and not specific to zfs, but to use zfs as the root filesystem we need to make sure that the kernel modules and zfs initialization script are included correctly in the initramfs image.

 The "magic" which actually loads the zfs drivers, imports the zpool, and mounts the selected root filesystem dataset (according to the zpool "bootfs" property) at boot time is the "zfs" script in the hooks directory of the initramfs image created by `mkinitcpio`.
 This script is copied to the initramfs from /usr/lib/initcpio/hooks/zfs.
+In the "prepare-initramfs" section of this script we modify the /etc/initcpio.conf file to include the zfs drivers in the image and the zfs "hook" script.

 When the zfs script is executed early in the boot process it makes decisions about how to mount the root filesystem based on the kernel arguments passed by grub.